-The O/C case must create a Disclosure Index when an investigation case file is commenced and regularly update the index during the life of the case file.
-The index does not need to be provided to the defence for initial disclosure (an Initial Disclosure Record can be used instead) but must be provided for all subsequent types of disclosure i.e. requested initial disclosure, full disclosure and additional disclosure.
+The O/C case must create a Disclosure Index when an investigation case file is commenced and regularly update it during the life of the case file.
+The index does not need to be provided to the defence for initial disclosure (an Initial Disclosure Record can be used instead) but must be provided for all subsequent disclosure i.e. requested initial disclosure, full disclosure and additional disclosure.

-The Disclosure Index satisfies requirements in the CDA to provide a list of the relevant contents of the case file $(s{12}(2)(k), s{13}(2)(b))$ and $s{14}(3)$ provides an open and transparent basis for disclosure decisions by recording:
+The Disclosure Index satisfies CDA requirements to provide a list of the relevant contents of the case file $(\underline{sl2}(2)(k), \underline{sl3}(2)(b))$ and $\underline{sl4}(3)$ and provides an open and transparent basis for disclosure decisions by recording:

-- all of the relevant information on the investigation case file - who created and disclosed each relevant document and when it was disclosed - decisions regarding disclosure of each relevant documents.
+- all of the relevant information on the investigation case file - who created and disclosed each relevant document and when it was disclosed - decisions regarding disclosure of each relevant document.